gwhilts/Exercism-Elixir/sieve_walkthrough/script.md

-# Script - Sieve of Eratosthenes Walkthrough
+# Transcript - Sieve of Eratosthenes Walkthrough

 ## Problem

 - Exercism
-  - Go do it.
+  - For those who aren't familiar with Exercism, it's an awesome site that let's developers practice their skill by working through coding exercises.
+They have "tracks" for dozens of different languages.
+    When you complete an exercise, the tool will give you some basic feedback on your code.
+You can also publish it for others to review, and, optionally, comment on.
+For even more feedback you can request to have a mentor work with you on your solution, or provide mentorship yourself.

 - Sieve of Eratosthenes
-  - Wikipedia
+  - One of the exercises in the Elixir track, is to implement a prime number generator using the "Sieve of Eratosthenes" algorithm.
+Looking through the users' submission, I saw a lot of very inventive solutions.
+Most were 20 or 30 lines of code, some more than 60.
+My solution was 5 one-line funcions.

+    Shorter isn't always better.
+Sometimes a few extra lines of code are good if they provide clarity or flexibility.
+But when we're talking about a 5x or 10x difference, with complicated logic, ... well maybe it's time for some condensing.

+    Let's walk through a short, simple solution to this exercise.

+  - The algorithm is published on Wikipedia, with nice animated gif that illustrates our path.

     - Alorithm:
       - Start with list of 2 to n
       - Take number the first number, p (2 to start)
       - Add it to list of primes
       - Remove all multiples of p from the first list (4, 6, 8, ...)
       - take next remaining number, p2 (3)
       - Add it to list of primes
       - remove all remaining multples of p2
         (9, 15, 21, ...)
       - take next remaining number, p3 (5)
       ... keep repeating until first list is empty

-Sound like a perfect problem to solve with a little tail recursion.
+Sounds like a perfect problem to solve with a little tail recursion.

 First, we know we're going to need to remove all of a number from a list, so let's write a little helper function to do that.

-We'll pop in to the REPL to flesh that out.
+We'll pop in to the REPL to flesh that out.<sup>1<sup>

 Elixir has a built in operator macro (--) to remove the elements of one list from another.